The Ultimate Guide to Geographic Data 2021

 Data providers and vendors listed on Datarade sell Geographic Data products and samples.
 Popular Geographic Data products and datasets available on our platform are Forest dataset - High resolution images by Automaton AI , Geocoding by Matrixian Group, and Alternative Data by FACTSET.

 How can I get Geographic Data?

 You can get Geographic Data via a range of delivery methods - the right one for you depends on your use case.
 For example, historical Geographic Data is usually available to download in bulk and delivered using an S3 bucket.
 On the other hand, if your use case is time-critical, you can buy real-time Geographic Data APIs, feeds and streams to download the most up-to-date intelligence.

 What are similar data types to Geographic Data?

-Geographic Data is similar to Location Data, Map Data, Satellite Data, Foot Traffic Data, and Point of Interest (POI) Data.
-These data categories are commonly used for Geo-Conquesting and Geographic Data analytics.
+Geographic Data is similar to Location Data, Map Data, Satellite Data, Point of Interest (POI) Data, and GIS Data.
+These data categories are commonly used for Geofencing and Geographic Data analytics.